 \subsubsection{Variants Comparison}

-\textbf{Ranking} has the highest \textbf{Win rate}, \textbf{ELO Score}, \textbf{Expertise}, and \textbf{AQD-Score} for each side across all three adversarial problems, the highest \textbf{Robustness} for one side across the two adversarial problems where it is not null, and the highest \textbf{Coverage} for 4 out of 6 comparisons. \textbf{Pareto} consistently shows lower or similar performance across all metrics compared to \textbf{Ranking}. \textbf{Behavior} and \textbf{Random} have very similar performances across all measures, with lower \textbf{Win rate} and ELO-Score on each side in all three adversarial problems, but the highest \textbf{Coverage} for Pong and for Pursuers-and-evaders.
+\textbf{Ranking} has the highest \textbf{Win rate}, \textbf{ELO score}, \textbf{Expertise}, and \textbf{AQD score} for each side across all three adversarial problems, the highest \textbf{Robustness} for one side across the two adversarial problems where it is not null, and the highest \textbf{Coverage} for 4 out of 6 comparisons. \textbf{Pareto} consistently shows lower or similar performance across all metrics compared to \textbf{Ranking}. \textbf{Behavior} and \textbf{Random} have similar performances across all metrics, with lower \textbf{Win rate} and ELO score on each side in all three adversarial problems, but the highest \textbf{Coverage} for Pong and for Pursuers-and-evaders.